Van Floor Insulation

 STEP TWO: INSULATION & NOISE BARRIER

 Install Luxury Liner Pro™ with 100% coverage across the entire floor with the foam side facing down.
 The closed cell foam conforms to the van’s corrugated metal (the little ridges), and the overall weight of the sheets will hold them in place.
-Adhesives aren’t required, but we recommend either a contact spray adhesive or super strong double sided tape.
+If you have deeper ridges, you may need a filler material to flatten out the floor.
+We recommend either a contact spray adhesive or super strong double sided tape.
 Tape the seams to finish up your barrier.

 STEP THREE: INSTALL VAN SUBFLOOR

 For the finished floor, pick something durable and that won’t have issues getting wet.
 Even if you don’t expect to tramp wet shoes on your van floor, we PROMISE you will spill a beer or your morning OJ.
-We like to go with large vinyl sheets as the finished floor, which should be adhered to your subfloor with an adhesive approved by the flooring manufacturer.
+Our customers have reported that an LVP or LVT is their preferred option because it's durable and easy to clean.
+Always seal the edges to prevent leaks getting below the floor.